junxit/us-congress-bills-115/bill.md

     >   - **(2)** who elects to be listed in the database established under subsection (a); and
     >   - **(3)** who has been determined by the Secretary, in consultation with the Secretary of Defense, to have a military occupational speciality that corresponds to a vacant position described in subsection (a).

-- **(b)** *Implementation plan* Not later than 180 days after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a plan to implement, including a timeline, section 208 of the VA Choice and Quality Employment Act (Public Law 115–46; 38 U.S.C.
+- **(b)** *Implementation plan* Not later than 180 days after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a plan to implement, including a timeline, section 208 of the VA Choice and Quality Employment Act of 2017 (Public Law 115–46; 38 U.S.C.
 701 note), as amended by this section.

 ## § 3.
 Intermediate Care Technician Training Program